As a matter of stern fact, it is a horrible piece of cowardice for one nation to try murdering another just to see which

 The barely concealed subtext of such comments was that such low-grade material was suitable only for women and the lower orders, but at her peak Corelli had as wide a social reach as any author.
 ‘She is doted on in the drawing-room as well as in the servants’ hall,’ admitted one paper.
 ‘From the palace to the cottage no home seemed complete without her,’ conceded another.

 Her fans included monarchs (Victoria, Edward VII, George V), prime ministers (Gladstone, Salisbury) and poets (Tennyson), as well as all those servants and cottagers.
-And the infantry too; there was a story of a copy of one of her novels being shared on the march during the Boer War – pages were torn out and read individually, each soldier, as he finished his page, passing it on to the man next to him, so that sixty men were simultaneously reading the same book.
+And the infantry too; there was a story of a copy of one of her novels being shared on the march during the Boer War – pages were torn out and read individually, each soldier, as he finished his page, passing it on to the man next to him, so that sixty men were simultaneously reading the same volume.

 Having made her name with her debut novel, the surprise best-seller A Romance of Two Worlds (1886), she hit a vein of form with a storming run of hits in the 1890s: The Soul of Lilith, Barabbas, The Sorrows of Satan, The Mighty Atom.
 As the century drew to a close, however, Corelli’s position became more vulnerable.
 A potentially life-threatening illness, and the personal tragedy of the death of her stepbrother, interrupted her prolific output: there were no new novels in 1898 or ’99.
 When she did return to writing, it was with two books published almost simultaneously: The Master Christian and this one, Boy: A Sketch.